AMERICAN LEAGUE GROUND RULES

 - Regular season champions will be determined by Win-Loss-Tie percentage records

-- Standings are not kept for fall ball but there may be an end of season tournament.
+- Standings are not kept for Fall ball but there may be an end of season tournament.

-Major League Post-Season Tournament Rules
+11. American League Post-Season Tournament Rules

 To the extent there is a post-season tournament scheduled, the following additional rules shall apply unless otherwise amended by the League Representative or the Vice President of Operations of the Board of Directors of the League, who shall be the Tournament Official.